pingcap/docs-cn/ticdc/manage-ticdc.md

 # This configuration item affects configurations related to filter and sink.
 case-sensitive = true

 # Specifies whether to output the old value.
 New in v4.0.5.
+Since v5.0.0-rc, the default value is `true`.
-enable-old-value = false
+enable-old-value = true

 [filter]
 # Ignores the transaction of specified start_ts.